Insights & Updates

 Here is the formula they came up with and the results…

-Crust & Co. is launching a new Pizza By The Slice LTO item that has three variations: BBQ Bonanza, Fig & Feta, and Pesto Pizzazz.
+Crust and Co. is launching a new Pizza By The Slice LTO item that has three variations: BBQ Bonanza, Fig and Feta, and Pesto Pizzazz.

 Capture between-meal traffic with individual pizza slices.
 It’s designed for quick consumption and looks to generate more revenue outside of the company’s core dinner daypart.

-If successful, Crust & Co. may add this LTO to the permanent menu.
+If successful, Crust and Co. may add this LTO to the permanent menu.

 Generate a significant amount of social media buzz that attracts both new and existing guests.

-Crust & Co. is looking for this LTO to boost the sales of other menu items, ultimately converting more visitors into loyal fans with a higher LTV.
+Crust and Co. is looking for this LTO to boost the sales of other menu items, ultimately converting more visitors into loyal fans with a higher LTV.

 Guest sentiment data is immediate, direct, and informative.
 It reveals whether an item is well-received and likely to generate greater sales, return visits, and satisfaction down the line.